cybertec-postgresql/pg_show_plans/README.md

 ## Configuration Parameters

  - *pg_show_plans.show_level* : pg_show_plans.show_level controls the level of query plans.
-Currently, you can select either `top` or `none`. "top" shows the top level of the query plan; "none" does not store the query plans, so the pg_show_plans view does not show anything.
+You can select one of `all`,`top` and `none`. "all" shows all level of the query plan.
+For example, when you execute a function defined by PL/pgSQL, the caller SQL statement (level 0) and the internal SQL statements in the function (level 1) are shown. "top" shows the top level of the query plan. "none" does not store the query plans, so the pg_show_plans view does not show anything.
 Default is `top`.

  - *pg_show_plans.format* : pg_show_plans.format controls the output format of query plans.
 It can be selected either `json` or `text`.
 Default is`json`.